 My PhD research explores the role of cultural heritage in embedding and catalysing ‘place driven’ innovation economies and proposes a new organisational paradigm characterised as ‘A Fourth Way’.
 My proposal to develop an alternative measure to GDP on this basis was highly commended and published in the 2017 Global Indigo Prize for Economics, and is extended as ‘Panonomics‘, a vision for new organisational system, published and on global release with Palgrave Macmillan (2021).

-In my former role as a Research Fellow and Associate of the RSA, I led and contributed to its portfolio of research and strategic development projects across the North of England, with a particular focus on heritage, place and citizenship.
+In my former role as a Research Fellow and North of England Associate of the Royal Society of Arts (RSA), I led its portfolio of research and strategic development projects across the North of England, with a particular focus on heritage, place and citizenship.

-My most recent work for the RSA focussed on ‘Citizens and Inclusive Growth’.
-Delivered in partnership with the Joseph Rowntree Foundation (JRF), the final report (July, 2017) draws on a range of international case-studies and advocates for hyper-local and human-centred strategy and policy design, open and independent space, balance between ‘high tech’ and ‘high touch’ approaches, and a new understanding of ‘value’ as the basis for a more sustainable and inclusive growth model.
+My work with the RSA included leading research for its ‘Citizens and Inclusive Growth’ programme, delivered in partnership with the Joseph Rowntree Foundation (JRF).
+The final report (July, 2017) draws on a range of international case-studies to advocate for hyper-local and human-centred strategy and policy design as the basis for a more sustainable and equitable economic model.
 It is available to download here: Citizens and Inclusive Growth

 In October 2017, I was a speaker at TEDxBrum, one of the largest TEDx events in the country with a live audience of over 2000.
-My TEDx, exploring my proposal for a new economic paradigm and entitled ‘A Fourth Way’ is available to view here: TEDx
+My first TEDx, exploring my proposal around ‘A Fourth Way’ is available to view here: TEDx